Wyntuition/go-wasm-scaffold/README.md

 # Scaffold: Front End with WebAssembly and Go

+Follow the steps to stand up a front end powered by WebAssembly and Go in 15 minutes.
+A working example is included.

+1. Wire up a new go package (main.go hello world included)

 1. Set Go OS and architecture to compile for WebAssembly:

     `export GOOS=js GOARCH=wasm`